icopy-site/awesome/docs/awesome/awesome-react-native.md

 * [rn-snoopy ★329](https://github.com/jondot/rn-snoopy) - Profiling, monitoring and alerting over the React Native bridge.
 [More here](https://medium.com/@jondot/debugging-react-native-performance-snoopy-and-the-messagequeue-fe014cd047ac).
 * [react-native-snippets ★249](https://github.com/Shrugs/react-native-snippets) - A collection of Sublime Text Snippets for react-native
 * [react-native-bundle-visualizer ★141](https://github.com/IjzerenHein/react-native-bundle-visualizer) - See what's inside your RN bundle; useful for optimizing the bundle size
+* [AsyncStorage Dev Menu Item ★67](https://github.com/jsoendermann/react-native-async-storage-dev-menu-item) - Adds an option to your dev menu to log the content of your AsyncStorage.
 * [Makeicon ★70](https://github.com/beplus/makeicon) - Generates mobile app icons in all resolutions for both iOS and Android
 * [React Native Actions ★55](https://github.com/lucasbento/react-native-actions) - Run React Native actions from within VSCode.
 * [rsx ★29](https://github.com/react-native-contrib/rsx) - An alternative to the `react-native` CLI tool